 Dr. Adam Behr – Director & Research Associate

-Adam Behr is a Visiting Lecturer at City University London, on the BA in Creative Industries and the MA in Music.
-He also teaches at the University of Stirling, where he is currently a dissertation supervisor on music related topics.
+Dr Adam Behr is a Research Associate at the University of Edinburgh, where he is working on a project investigating the cultural value of live music, and at the University of East Anglia, where he is researching musicians’ practice regarding copying and copyright.
+He has taught a range of popular music and related courses at the Universities of Edinburgh, Glasgow, Stirling and City University, London.
 His PhD, from Stirling, involved historical and ethnographic research into the evolution and social dynamics of the rock band as form of creative practice.
-Subsequent research includes work on the relationship between small-scale open-mic scenes and the wider music world and the practical aspects of balancing local and national identity against the expectations of outsiders for practitioners of global musical forms.
+Subsequent research also includes work on the relationship between small-scale open-mic scenes and the wider music world and the practical aspects of balancing local and national identity against the expectations of outsiders for practitioners of global musical forms.
 Adam has also performed as a guitarist, bass player and DJ in a variety of contexts and has extensive front-line experience of event and venue management.

 Dr. Matt Brennan – Director & Research and Management Consultant